§ 40.63. Continuing education.

 (2) A person whose certificate has been suspended or restricted shall show compliance with the continuing education requirement during the entire period of suspension or restriction.

 (g) Waivers; exemptions for continuing education.
 The Board may, in individual cases involving physical disability or illness, or undue hardship, grant a waiver of the continuing education requirements or grant an extension of time to complete the requirements.
-No waiver or extension of time will be granted unless a written request is submitted by the licensee; or in cases of physical disability or illness, by a physician licensed in this state or another state or territory of the United States or the District of Columbia and whose license is in good standing, or both.
-All necessary documentation must be received by the Board no later than 90 days preceding the biennial renewal.
+A waiver or extension of time will not be granted unless a written request is submitted by or on behalf of the licensee.
+In case of physical disability or illness, the request must include supporting documentation provided by a physician licensed in this Commonwealth or another state or territory of the United States or the District of Columbia and whose license is in good standing.
+Necessary documentation must be received by the Board no later than 90 days preceding the biennial renewal.
 If the physical disability or illness or undue hardship for which the waiver has been granted continues beyond the period of the waiver, the licensee shall reapply for an extension of the waiver.
-The Board may, as a condition of any waiver granted, require the applicant to make up all or part of the continuing education waived.
+The Board may, as a condition of any waiver granted, require the licensee to make up all or part of the continuing education involved.

 No part of the information on this site may be reproduced for profit or sold for profit.